philippschw/philippschw.github.io/_posts/2020-05-28-whale-masks-with-unet-architecture.md

 #### Define Data augmentation transformations

-For data augmentation We use albumentations a libary that has a very simple, flexible APWe that allows the library to be plugged in any computer vision pipeline.
+For data augmentation I use albumentations a libary that has a very simple, flexible APWe that allows the library to be plugged in any computer vision pipeline.
 The library provides almost any thinkable transformation and was written by Kaggle Masters

 ```python